Welcome, new and returning students, to the Bread Loaf community!

 Billing notifications are sent directly via email from Student Financial Services in April; bills must be paid by June 1.
 Instructions for payment are included within billing emails.
 Please see the SFS billing information website for more details.

 The Bread Loaf office maintains student photos to assist internally with identification.
-We ask that students studying in-person submit a clear-resolution, passport-style digital photo by May 1 through a form that will be located within your application/enrollment portal (coming soon).
+We ask that students studying in-person submit a clear-resolution, passport-style digital photo by May 1 through the Photo Submission Form in your student enrollment portal.

 New Students Only